Decoupled heat and charge rectification as a many-body effect in quantum wires: Introduction

 Electronic technology relies significantly on the progressive miniaturisation of its components.
-Since this eventually leads to regimes in which quantum physics predominates, it is natural to ask if genuine quantum effects can lead to new functionality, even if quantum computing per se is not the target.
-This question is particularly interesting when electron interactions are taken into account.
-Interactions become increasingly important with the miniaturisation through the confinement of charges.
-They can be used then to generate many-body correlations that renormalise a device's behaviour and offer the opportunity to design properties that are not achievable in conventional electronic setups.
+This has started reaching into the quantum regime.
+It is thus natural to ask if genuine quantum effects can help to define new functionality, even if quantum computing itself is not targeted.
+This question is especially interesting when interactions are included, as indeed the latter become pertinent with the confinement of charges caused by the miniaturisation.
+Many-body correlations in particular can offer the opportunity to design properties not achievable through conventional electronics.
 In this paper we present such an example in which interactions are tuned to decouple charge and heat rectification.

 Rectification, the diode effect, is characterised by an asymmetric current-voltage relation.
 In a conventional diode this asymmetry is introduced by $p$ and $n$ type doped sides of a semiconductor junction.
-Although there is the electrostatic environment from the dopants the resulting physics is understood on the single electron level.
-A many-body variant can be obtained in a very different way.
-It was shown long ago that in a quantum wire as illustrated in Fig.\ \ref{fig:setup} a local scattering potential $U(x)$ causes a strong renormalisation of the current-voltage relation through electron interaction \cite{Kane1992,Furusaki1993}.
-While the leading correction is independent of the potential's form, sub-leading orders are shape sensitive and a spatially asymmetric potential induces rectification \cite{Feldman2005,Braunecker2005,Braunecker2007} which for strong interactions can become very large.
+Although the dopants create an electrostatic environment the resulting physics is understood on the single electron level.
+A many-body variant exists but relies on different physics.
+It was shown long ago that in quantum wires as illustrated in Fig.\ \ref{fig:setup} a local scattering potential $U(x)$ causes a strong renormalisation of the current-voltage relation through electron interactions \cite{Kane1992,Furusaki1993}.
+While the leading correction is independent of the potential's form, sub-leading orders are shape sensitive, and a spatially asymmetric potential induces rectification \cite{Feldman2005,Braunecker2005,Braunecker2007} which for strong interactions can become very large.